danielfoehrKn/kubeswitch/docs/kubeconfig_stores.md

 The flag `--kubeconfig-path` also accepts a file as an argument.

 ```
-switch --kubeconfig-path ~/.kube/switch/my-kubeconfig-file.yaml
+k8ctx --kubeconfig-path ~/.kube/my-path/my-kubeconfig-file.yaml
 ```

 ### Search a path in Vault

 Using `vault` requires the following
-- set either the environment variable `VAULT_ADDR` or the switch command line flag `--vault-api-address` to the API endpoint of your vault instance.
+- set either the environment variable `VAULT_ADDR` or the k8ctx command line flag `--vault-api-address` to the API endpoint of your vault instance.
 - make sure the file `~/.vault-token` is set (automatically created via the `vault` CLI) and contains the token for your vault server.
   Alternatively set the environment variable `VAULT_TOKEN`.
-- set the switch command line flag `--kubeconfig-path` to the desired path of the vault secrets engine. e.g., if the kubeconfigs are stored in vault under `landscapes/dev/cluster-1` and `landscapes/canary/cluster-1` then set the flag value to `landscapes`
+- set the k8ctx command line flag `--kubeconfig-path` to the desired path of the vault secrets engine. e.g., if the kubeconfigs are stored in vault under `landscapes/dev/cluster-1` and `landscapes/canary/cluster-1` then set the flag value to `landscapes`
-- set the switch command line flag `--store vault`
+- set the k8ctx command line flag `--store vault`

 Example usage:

 ```
-switch --kubeconfig-path landscapes --store vault  --vault-api-address http://127.0.0.1:8200
+$ k8ctx --kubeconfig-path landscapes --store vault  --vault-api-address http://127.0.0.1:8200
 ```

-## Configure via `SwitchConfig` file
+## Configure via `K8ctxConfig` file

-The `SwitchConfig` file is expected to be in the default location on the local filesystem at `~/.kube/switch-config.yaml` or set via flag `--config-path`.
+The `K8ctxConfig` file is expected to be in the default location on the local filesystem at `~/.kube/k8ctx-config.yaml` or set via flag `--config-path`.
 Example config files can be found [here](../resources/demo-config-files).

 ### Search multiple directories on the local filesystem

-`switch` can search over **multiple** directories and combine the search results.
+`k8ctx` can search over **multiple** directories and combine the search results.
 The `path` field accepts both directories and filepaths.

 ```
-$ cat ~/.kube/switch-config.yaml
+$ cat ~/.kube/k8ctx-config.yaml
-kind: SwitchConfig
+kind: K8ctxConfig
 kubeconfigPaths:
   - path: "~/.kube/my-other-kubeconfigs/"
     store: filesystem